BorisGigovic/Exploring-Active-Directory-Domain-and-Forest-Levels-/README.md

-# Exploring Active Directory Domain and Forest Levels-
+# Exploring Active Directory Domain and Forest Levels
 Active Directory (AD) is a crucial component in the architecture of Windows Server environments, enabling centralized domain management, user authentication, and resource allocation.
 One of the most critical concepts within Active Directory is the domain and forest functional levels.
 These levels determine the available Active Directory features, compatibility with different versions of Windows Server, and the overall capabilities of the directory service.
 Understanding the different domain and forest functional levels, how they work, and the benefits they provide can help organizations maximize their use of Windows Server while ensuring compatibility with legacy systems.
 This article will cover everything there is to know about AD domain and forest levels, how they impact operations, and how they allow organizations to take advantage of the latest Windows Server features.

 ## What are Domain and Forest Functional Levels?